You’ve read every book on baby sleep training, divided night shifts between you and your husband,

 The Solution: Break the Habit!

 I know, easier said than done right?
-If a baby enjoys waking up at the same time every night, he may not be too happy when you try to switch things up.
+If a baby wakes every 2 hours or at the same time of night, he may not be too happy when you try to switch things up.

 8. Sleep Props